Using a VA Cash-Out Refinance To Pay Credit Card Debt

 For veterans, the best option is likely a VA cash-out refinance, one of two refinance options offered by the VA.

-In fact, VA cash-out refinance are the most popular refinance option offered by the VA, outnumbering the total number of IRRRL refis nearly 2:1.
+In fact, VA cash-out refinance are the most popular refinance option offered by the VA, outnumbering the total number of IRRRL refinances nearly 2:1.

 Why is the program so popular?
 One reason is that veterans can get lower rates, potentially saving them money compared to their current mortgage.

-Another is that the cash from the refinance can be used on anything.
-Veterans use this cash for all sorts of reasons, from funding a remodel to buying a new car.
+Another is that the cash from the refinance loan can be used on anything.
+Veterans use cash from the new loan for all sorts of purposes, from funding home improvements to buying a new car.

-But one trend that has become popular is using the cash to pay off credit card debt.
+But one trend that has become popular is using cash to pay off high-interest debt like credit card debt.

 So, is it worth it for veterans to pay off credit card debt with a cash-out refinance?
 That depends on their personal situation.
 Here are some reasons why veterans should or should not consider this approach.Click to check today’s VA cash-out rates.

 The benefits of paying off credit card debt with a VA cash-out refinance

 For eligible veterans, a VA cash-out refinance is likely going to be the best cash-out refinance option available.
 Here are some of the reasons veterans use this refinance to pay off credit card debt: